 We’ve had great success in introducing nutrition and learning to this age group.
 Starting at this early age has given the school’s youngest students the proper foundation to start elementary school on a strong footing.

-Following the success of the kindergarten program, we want more children in the region of Urubamba to have this opportunity as well.
+Following the success of the pre-school programme, we want more children in the region of Urubamba to have this opportunity as well.

 The current project

 With AKP support, the school will start building additional classrooms and plans to finish construction in early 2018.
 If all goes as scheduled and according to plan, the school will be able to start enrolling new students in March 2018.